Pendo720/N.J-Matata/index.md

 ### [Project 1: Event Generator - Kotlin](https://github.com/Pendo720/nfc-eg)
 #### Overview
 Created an event generator by exploiting one of the Android device intrisic sensors.
-The project is part of [RT-Event Router - Java/Angular](https://github.com/Pendo720/Tri-Font).
+The project is part of [RT-Event Router](https://github.com/Pendo720/Tri-Font).
 It provides a mechanism for verifying the RT-Event Router.

 Created: